rs87546/kubernates_docker_training/README.md

   hence you should connect to server2
   - if your cloud user ends with let's say 03, your linux username is user03, hence you should connect to server1

+  - kindly ensure you are not using the demo link while connecting to your lab machine
 </pre>

 # Server 1 (192.168.3.19)